 Stockholm is a city where parents can take their kids and/or their own parents on a holiday trip.
 It is a one-fits-all-family-members kind of city.
 There are parks and playgrounds aplenty and top restaurants are equipped with high chairs for the young petite diners.
 Culture, history and pure innocent fun await are here.

 Gay and lesbian life in Stockholm is like the city itself: easily accessible, hugely fun, highly varied and warm and welcoming.
 Over the years, Stockholm has emerged as one of the world’s favorite gay and lesbian destinations, winning awards and topping Where to go-lists across the planet.
 Stockholm Pride in July–August is the highlight of the year.
 The festivals has grown to become one of Stockholm’s largest annual events, as well as the biggest Pride celebration in Scandinavia.
-In 2018 Stockholm is the proud host of Europride.

 Go for a Swedish fika